NoriSte/ui-testing-best-practices/sections/draft.md

   - [ ] keep your tests simple with a low abstraction level
 - [ ] component testing
   - [ ] use storybook (or a styleguide framework of choice) for components reporting all cases.
 In fact, they are tests too
-  - [ ] add snapshot testing to storybook (or a styleguide framework of choice)
   - [ ] add regression testing to storybook (or a styleguide framework of choice)
 - [ ] performance
-  - [ ] always choose the "simplest"/fastest test. dom-ui-testing is faster then Puppeteer that's faster then Cypress etc.
+  - [ ] always choose the "simplest"/fastest test. dom-ui-testing is faster then Cypress etc.
 - [ ] UI test debugging (mark every single tip necessary/unnecessary with existing frameworks) (the problems are partially explained in the Cypress chapter, list these problems too.
 It could become a "how to debug a test without Cypress")
   - [ ] make screenshots
   - [ ] launch the browser in non-headless mode